Free founding beta

 Can we contribute our own data?

 Yes.
-Partner and Enterprise councils can submit listings, flag corrections, and co-create editorial content for their region.
+Founding partners can suggest operators for consideration, with operators opting in themselves, flag corrections, and co-create editorial content for their region.
 All submissions go through our verification pipeline before publishing.

 Who runs Australian Atlas?